If you are a new customer, add an item to your cart

 The Equestrian Therapy Program has been touching lives in our eleven-county area since 1982.
 Our non-profit charitable corporation is a premier center accredited by Professional Association of Therapeutic Horsemanship International (PATH).
 Our Instructors receive specialized training and certification which enables them to provide our students with activities that exercise the spirit, as well as the mind and body.

-Riding has proven effective as recreational therapy in the treatment of various disabilities including:
+Riding has proven effective as recreational therapy in the treatment of various disabilities including but not limited to:

 Provides Love and Reassurance